gatsbyjs/gatsby/docs/tutorial/part-six/index.md

 ## What's coming next?

 This is great!
-We've just created a nice index page where we're querying our markdown files and producing a list of blogpost titles and excerpts.
-But we don't want to just see excerpts, we want actual pages for our markdown files.
+You've just created a nice index page where you're querying your markdown files and producing a list of blogpost titles and excerpts.
+But you don't want to just see excerpts, you want actual pages for your markdown files.

-We could continue to create pages by placing React components in `src/pages`.
-However, we'll next learn how to _programmatically_ create pages from _data_.
+You could continue to create pages by placing React components in `src/pages`.
+However, you'll next learn how to _programmatically_ create pages from _data_.
 Gatsby is _not_ limited to making pages from files like many static site generators.
 Gatsby lets you use GraphQL to query your _data_ and _map_ the query results to _pages_—all at build time.
 This is a really powerful idea.
-We'll be exploring its implications and ways to use it in the next tutorial, where you'll learn how to [programmatically create pages from data](/tutorial/part-seven/).
+You'll be exploring its implications and ways to use it in the next tutorial, where you'll learn how to [programmatically create pages from data](/tutorial/part-seven/).